Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Closed boundary conditions

-Now we consider a nonzero real field $u$.
+Next, we consider a nonzero real field $u$.
 The field couples $H_1(k)$ and $H_2(k)$ and Eq.~(\ref{gapclosingPBC}) no longer factorizes, giving a constraint for all model parameters for every possible value of $k$.
 Eq. (\ref{gapclosingPBC}) can be solved for any of the model parameters, leading in general to a complex number.
 As an example, in the central panel of Fig. \ref{fig:gapclosingPBC}, the non-Hermitian gap (\ref{NHgap}) is shown for fixed parameters $V_R=W_R=1$ and $u=0.5$ as a function of $V_L$ and $W_L$.
-In this case, we can observe the merging of the zero field phases $(\nu_1,\nu_2)=(0,0)$ and $(1,-1)$ (we discuss the meaning of these numbers below) into a single phase as well as the bending of the phases boundaries.
+The emerging phases are characterized by an integer winding number $I_1$ defined in subsection \ref{sec:wn}.
+We can observe, for example, that the field $u$ induces the merging of the zero field phases $(\nu_1,\nu_2)=(0,0)$ and $(1,-1)$, with $V_L<-1$ and $W_L<-1$, into a single phase characterized by $I_1=0$.
+This can be understood by looking at the point $V_L=W_{L}=-1$, where $H_1(k)H_2(k)-u^2=-(2\sin(k/2)+\ii u)(2\sin(k/2)-\ii u)$ cannot be canceled for any real $k$ and $u$; therefore, the gap is open.
+On the other hand, the zero field phases $(0,0)$ and $(1,-1)$, with $V_L>1$ and $W_L>1$ do not merge at $u=0.5$, although the boundaries of the phases are bend.
+For instance, at $V_L=W_{L}=1$, one has $H_1(k)H_2(k)-u^2=(2\cos(k/2)-u)(2\cos(k/2)+u)$ which can be canceled by properly choosing a real $k$ depending on the value of the field, provided $|u|\leq2$.

-Another interesting case to consider is the $\mathcal{PT}$ symmetric case with $V_L=V_R=V$ and $W_L=W_R=W$ but the real field $u$ is arbitrary, such that $\sigma^xH(k)\sigma^x=H(k)^*$.
+Another interesting case to consider is the $\mathcal{PT}$ symmetric case with $V_L=V_R=V$ and $W_L=W_R=W$ and $u$ real but arbitrary, such that $\sigma^xH(k)\sigma^x=H(k)^*$.
 In this case, the constraint (\ref{gapclosingPBC}) reduces to, \beq V^2+W^2+2 V W \cos (k_m)-u^2=0 \, . \eeq To visualize the gap closing, we can set $u=1$ (no loss of generality) and plot the gap (\ref{NHgap}) as a function of $V$ and $W$, see the right panel of Fig.~\ref{fig:gapclosingPBC}.
-The dark blue lines mark the the gap closing/ exceptional points, which only occur within the regions $|V- W|<1<|V + W|$ or $|V+ W|<1<|V - W|$.
-In the thermodynamic limit, this region is gapless and filled with exceptional points.
-It thus constitutes an entire exceptional phase.
+The blue regions $|V- W|<1<|V + W|$ or $|V+ W|<1<|V - W|$ are gapless in the thermodynamic limit.
+This is a so far overlooked phase where the exceptional points are dense.
+In this phase, the $\mathcal{PT}$-symmetry is broken.
+The regions $|V|-|W|>1$ and $|W|-|V|>1$ are characterized by a purely real spectrum, and are adiabatically connected to the standard SSH model via $u\rightarrow 0$.
+Then, the former is called the $\mathcal{PT}$-unbroken trivial phase and the latter the $\mathcal{PT}$-unbroken topological phase.
+In the phase $|W|+|V|<1$ the spectrum is purely imaginary, and we name it the complex phase or anti-$\mathcal{PT}$ phase.